voyd-lang/voyd/spec/surface.md

     (add 1 2)
     ```

-2. Indented lines are grouped together in a block and passed to their parent function call provided:
+2. Indented lines are grouped together in a block and passed to their parent function call, provided the fist line is not a named argument.

-    1. There are no empty lines between the child and the parent
-    2. The first child is not a named argument
-    3. The line is not surrounded by parenthesis (part of an argument list)

     ```void
     add 2